international employment law firm alliance L&E Global

 Minimum requirements

-• identification of the parties;
+• identity of the parties

-• the length of the probationary period;
+• provisions regarding the termination of the employment status

 Fixed-term contracts should contain the same information as indefinite-term contracts and, in addition, fixed-term contracts should specify: